jimhigson/oboe.js/writing/main/5_Implementation.md

 `..` syntax and recursively consumes nodes until it can find a match in the next clause.

+JsonPath implementation allows the compilation of complex expressions into an executable form, but each part implementing the executable form is locally simple.
+By using recursion, assembling the simple functions into a more function expressing a more complex rule also follows as being locally simple but gaining a usefully sophisticated behaviour through composition of simple parts.
+Each recursive call of the parser identifies one token for non-empty input and then recursively digests the rest.

 As an example, the pattern `!.$person..{height tShirtSize}` once compiled to a Javascript functional representation would roughly resemble this: